 As far as military action is concerned, we can take Uri kind of surgical strike without making too much noise.
 Wage a silent, unannounced low-intensity war with Pakistan without going to town about it.
 In today’s times, any ostentatious escalation across the border could have diplomatic and economic ramifications.

 But we must keep the military options open.
 Inflicting severe damage on the Pakistan armed forces is necessary and send a clear message that we cannot allow them to continuously bleed our forces.

 J&K’s terror problem

 Jammu & Kashmir needs a more carrot and less stick-like strategy.
 The government must try not to alienate the Kashmiri people.
-Unless we win the hearts and minds of Kashmiri people, we cannot win the war on terror waged from the soil of Kashmir.
+Unless we win the hearts and minds of the Kashmiri people, we cannot win the war on terror waged from the soil of Kashmir.